mikf/gallery-dl/docs/options.md

                                 values for the given URLs
-    -e, --error-file FILE       Add input URLs which returned an error to FILE --list-modules              Print a list of available extractor modules --list-extractors           Print a list of extractor classes with description, (sub)category and example URL
+    -e, --error-file FILE       Add input URLs which returned an error to FILE --list-modules              Print a list of available extractor modules --list-extractors CATEGORIES
+                                Print a list of extractor classes with description, (sub)category and example URL
     --write-log FILE            Write logging output to FILE --write-unsupported FILE    Write URLs, which get emitted by other